2024 SUBIC Step-by-Step Travel Guide

 Subic Inflatable Island is a huge floating playground where you can slide, bounce around, and swing.
 This is perfect for kids-at-heart and is a great bonding activity for friends and family.
 You can also find the biggest floating unicorn in the world here!

-You can score a good deal when you book with Klook!
+You can score a good deal when you book online!
 There are package options — all-day pass, half-day pass, 2-hour access, one-hour access, etc. Choose the best that fits your preference.

 CHECK OPTIONS & GET YOUR PASS HERE!